-There were two families who found their way to us that touched our hearts and soon became members of Both families were in Haiti and our school family. watched in horror as their homes fell down on top of them.
+There were two families who found their way to us that touched our hearts and soon became members of our school family.
+Both families were in Haiti and watched in horror as their homes fell on top of them.
 Lucky to get out alive, they told stories of family members who perished.
 I was particularly moved to hear of a young boy who went to school and never returned home.
 The thought of the anguish his family had to endure waiting, praying, and hoping for his safe return was overwhelming.
 I can't even fathom the anguish that mother felt.
 I could not continue living if my child went to school and never came home.
-One of the moms was preanant and although she endured hell on Eearth, she was blessed just a month later with the birth of her sweet baby boy.
+One of the moms was pregnant and although she endured hell on Earth, she was blessed just a month later with the birth of her sweet baby boy.

-We invited both families to begin rebuilding their lives at our school, to become a member of our extended school family.
-We knew we couldn't afford to offer full scholarships to the four children, but also knew that we couldn't turn them away, not as long as our own two children were safe at home.
+We invited both families to begin rebuilding their lives at our school, to become members of our extended school family.
+We knew we couldn't afford to offer full scholarships to the four children, but also knew that we couldn't turn them away, not if our own children were safe at home.

 We held a "Hearts for Haiti" weekend.
-Parents came to a charity dinner and they shared an afternoon with their kids at a carnival in the school parking lot.
-Families from the school had a chance to share with someone else and also had a chance to look into their own lives and realize that they were blessed.
+Parents came to a charity dinner, and they shared an afternoon with their kids at a carnival in the school parking lot.
+Families from the school had a chance to share with someone else and had a chance to look into their own lives and realize that they were blessed.
 The fundraising weekend collected nearly \$7,000; enough to pay for one of the children to attend for a year.
 By that time, we grew to love both families and were inspired by their will to heal.
 All four children were enrolled in the school.

 The kids adjusted well.
 Luckily one of our teachers was from France and was able to help with the language barrier by speaking to the children in French.
 One family left our school after a year to move to Canada.
-The second family remained, and years later, has become one of the most loved families at the school.
-I get joy on a daily basis seeing mom and watching her three beautiful children as they grow and thrive.
+The second family remained, and years later, became one of the most loved families at the school.
+I get joy daily seeing mom and watching her three beautiful children as they grow and thrive.
 Years later, their dad remains in Haiti trying to rebuild the country.

-Mom enters our school every day with a smile on her face and love in her heart.
+Mom enters our school every day with a smile on

+her face and love in her heart.
 Their resilience is a testament to the strength of young children.
-They are able to move forward in the face of disaster.
+They can move forward in the face of disaster.
 I am also witness to the difference committed mothers can make in their children's lives.